NewbieTed/QuickFolds/reports/QuickFolds-20250129.md

 Result (What worked/What didn’t): Project description completed, algorithm understood, and started to have basic idea of how to use the Three.js library

 What did you learn: The basic algorithm for processing and storing origami data includes data structures, the use of connected components, and methods for representing folds.

 Any Current Issues: N/A

+Team Discussion if still having issues: N/A

+#### Team Member 4: Bernice Tian

+Action Items/What you did: Completed assigned portion of project description, understand the basic algorithm for storing origami data, and start learning about databases.

+Result (What worked/What didn’t): Project description completed, algorithm understood, have a basic understanding of databases.

+What did you learn: The basic algorithm for processing and storing an origami model, and the general details of database tables.

+Any Current Issues: N/A